Bena6/my-aws-restart-journey/EC2-web-server/README.md

 ssh -i my-keypair.pem ec2-user@<PUBLIC_IP>

-We are now inside your EC2 instance.
+We are now inside the EC2 instance.

 ### Install and Run a Web Server